 What is a structural rivet?

-Huck Rivets with Henry the Huck rivet lad
+Huck Rivets with Henry the Huck man

 Ultimate Guide To Structural Rivets.